Famous Italian American Directors

 Godfrey Reggio is an Italian-American who specializes in documentaries and experimental subjects.
 Actively involved in various political causes Reggio works closely with the American Civil Liberties Union and even co-organized a public media interest campaign regarding the privacy invasion and the use of technology to curb certain behavior.

 David O. Russell, the director of movies like Three Kings, I Heart Huckabees and Flirting with Disaster, is the son of Italian Catholic mother.
 Russell's movies have been critically acclaimed, although there have been rumors that he is difficult to work for.
-The director's latest movie Nailed, co-written by Kristen Gore and starring Jessica Biel and Jake Gyllenhaal, is currently in post-production.
+His last effort, Joy, dates back to 2015.

 There are also several Italian-American actors, like Stanley Tucci and Steve Buschemi, who dabble in directing.
 Though these men are best known for their work in front of the screen they have also proven their talent behind it.